Breastfeeding in Public

-Babies get hungry and need to nurse often, which means it’s likely you will have to breastfeed in public at some point.
-We recognize that not every mom is immediately comfortable breastfeeding in public, so here are some tips for increasing your comfort level:
+Babies get hungry and need to nurse often, which means it’s likely you will have to breastfeed baby in public at some point.
+We recognize that not every mom is immediately comfortable breastfeeding baby in public, so here are some tips for increasing your comfort level:

 - Nursing-friendly clothing - easy access is key, and many nursing bras and tops allow modest access to your breasts.